 Alternative e-paper technologies typically use an RGB approach.
 In the figure above, an example is shown in which red light is reflected from a CMY stacked Electro Wetting Display (left), and from a simplified RGB-based display.
 In the <CMY approach the full area reflects incoming light, whereas in the RGB case only one third of the area reflects incoming light.
 The RGB approach will yield non-saturated colors.

 Etulipa’s EWD technology has been specially developed for outdoor use.
 The displays can operate in all weather conditions, varying from extreme cold in the winter to very hot in the summer.
 Etulipa has tested the outdoor performance of its Electro Wetting Display modules for their performace in outdoor applications according to the strict guidelines defined by Mil.
 Std.
 810G*.
 Critical tests that are conducted involve performance and compliance at temperatures from -40 °C up to +70 °C to simulate conditions in everything from severe winter to hot summer weather, including induced heating from the sun.

 * Mil.
 Std.
 810G, Department of Defense Test Method Standard, Environmental Engineering Considerations and Laboratory Tests, 31 Oct 2008.

 To enable high quality video displays, a high frame rate is required.
 EWD technology has the intrinsic capability to switch the droplets at high speed, which enables video displays to be produced.

-There has been a long quest for digital outdoor displays that can be as abundant as paper-based ones.
-Up to now, light pollution and energy consumption meant that such displays were prohibited from fulfilling that role.
+There has been a long quest for digital outdoor displays to become environment friendly.
+Up to now, energy consumption and light pollution prevent regular displays to take this role.
 This whitepaper explains why Etulipa’s Electro Wetting Display technology is at the forefront of this change.
-It gives a short overview of the basics of Electro Wetting Display technology, and goes on to explain why EWD technology will be successful where other technologies have failed so far.
+It gives a short overview of the basics of Electro Wetting Display technology, and goes on to explain why full color and video combines with the environmentally friendly technology of Etulipa’s Electro Wetting displays.